 The airport also has several places to exchange currency, through ICE Currency Services in the international, USA, and domestic terminals, and Royal Bank Canada in the domestic terminal.
 If you don't have money to exchange, you can also get local currency at one of the ATMs in the airport.

 YVR is only about a thirty minute train ride from downtown Vancouver, making it a great place to spend a layover.
 The Canada Line has stations at the Arrivals area in both the domestic and international terminals.

-8. Security and airport check-in
+Coming back: security and airport check-in

 After an exciting excursion into the city during your Vancouver layover, remember to allot enough time to get back to the airport, collect your carry-on luggage, get through security, and board the plane.
 The last thing you want to happen is to miss your plane.